The Pera International Staff Pension and Life Assurance Scheme

 - To hedge against long-term interest rate and inflation movements.

 The fund manager will use gilts, swaps and futures to efficiently hedge the interest rate and inflation risks.
-They will issue Credit Default Swaps in order to produce the returns required over the next 6 to 8 years.
+Highly liquid fixed income instruments will be used to produce the returns required over the next 6 to 8 years.

 Relationship with the Investment Manager